 Recipe: Fresh ginger tea

 Compare to potatoes, taro has twice as much fibre.
-Despite it being carbohydrate-dense, it has been shown in clinical trials to stabilize blood sugar due to its fibre content and resistant starch.
+Despite it being carbohydrate-dense, it has been shown in clinical trials to stabilise blood sugar due to its fibre content and resistant starch.
 It also contains manganese which contributes to good metabolism and bone health.

 Recipe: Baked taro chips

 As matcha is made from grinding the tea leaves into a fine powder, it contains nutrients from the entire tea leaf.
 And because of that, a matcha drink can give you more caffeine than a cup of brewed green tea and just as much caffeine as a cup of brewed coffee!
-On top of that, matcha has an amino acid, L-Theanine which slows the release of caffeine, so that it is a more relaxing, but energizing boost to your mental capacity.
+On top of that, matcha has an amino acid, L-Theanine which slows the release of caffeine, so that it is a more relaxing, but energising boost to your mental capacity.

 Recipe: Matcha iced latte

 What is your favourite Asian cuisine or recipe that uses some of the above ingredients?
 For more healthy food options, go on over to our in-app wellness Marketplace!